eternityStart reading

 Peptides are in the "writing" category.
 But here's what makes them special:

 Most drugs write with a big, blunt marker.
 They affect many systems at once.
 An SSRI antidepressant increases serotonin everywhere in your body, not just in your brain.
 A blood pressure drug lowers blood pressure everywhere, even in places where that might cause problems.
+Peptides write with a fine-tipped pen.
+They deliver precise instructions to specific cells with minimal spillover to other systems.

 Think of it like editing a document:

-- A blunt drug is like using "Find and Replace All"—it changes every instance everywhere
+- A blunt drug is like using "Find and Replace All", it changes every instance everywhere

-- A peptide is like manually editing one specific paragraph—it changes exactly what you want changed
+- A peptide is like manually editing one specific paragraph, it changes exactly what you want changed

 Examples of How Different Peptides Work